clasqm/freedos-repo/Documents.md

 + [The Regina ReXX Interpreter](./zip/reginadc.zip) - by Anders Christensen.
     + In PDF format.

++ [WordPerfect Graphics](./zip/wpg.zip) - In the original WPG format and also converted to SVG.
+Unzip these anywhere you want.

 + [Zip Magazine](./zip/zipmag.zip) - Online magazine c.
 1988.

 -----